 Calin is a product designer, lean UX practitioner, and branding specialist with over five years of experience working with both startups and large companies.
 He's done end-to-end product design from concept and strategy to usability testing to visual design.
 Calin works well with small teams and startup founders to iterate quickly, test early, and deliver fast.

-Oscar is a visual/UX designer with 18+ years of experience in building digital products/brands and managing international creative teams.
+Oscar is a visual/UX designer with 18+ years of experience building digital products/brands and managing international creative teams.
 He specializes in user interface design and online branding for both B2B and B2C industries.
 His process is multidisciplinary and user-centered.

 United KingdomToptal Member Since September 6, 2018